parthasen/systemPipeR/README.md

 systemPipeR
 ===

-R package to run command-line software for NG sequence analysis as part of data analysis pipelines.
-Supports both interactive job submissions and batch submissions to queuing systems of clusters (currently tested only with Torque).
+R package for building *end-to-end* analysis pipelines with automated report generation for NGS applications such as RNA-Seq, ChIP-Seq, VAR-Seq and many others.
+An important feature is support for running command-line software, such as NGS aligners, on both single machines or compute clusters.
+This includes both interactive job submissions or batch submissions to queuing systems of clusters (tested only with Torque).

 ### Usage
 Instructions for running _systemPipeR_ are given in the